dhnam96/DL-Final-Project/README.md

 1) clone this repository
 2) download the celebA dataset from ```/course/cs1470/asgn/dcgan/celebA.tar.gz```

-(make sure that there is a celebA directory within the repository)
 3) extract the celebA dataset

+Note!!! make sure that there is a celebA directory within the repository

 To run the code, make sure you're in the CS147 virtual environment:
 ```